Compare quotes from multiple verified Greenwich plumbers

 TMV scheme servicing.
 Under the TMV3 scheme, healthcare and high-risk care settings require documented testing at scheme-determined intervals.
 An unserviced TMV in a care home or school is not just a maintenance failure — it is a safeguarding failure with direct liability implications for the responsible person.

 Gas Safe commercial endorsement.
-Not all Gas Safe registered engineers hold a commercial gas endorsement.
-Commercial gas work requires the correct Gas Safe category for the specific appliance type.
-Confirm the commercial endorsement when booking any commercial gas work.³
+Not all Gas Safe registered engineers hold the qualifications and competencies required for commercial gas work.
+Commercial gas work requires the correct Gas Safe category and competencies for the specific appliance and work type.
+Confirm these when booking any commercial gas work.³

 Commercial plumbing in Greenwich — the local context